Install the default environment

 Setting up environment¶

-From the repository root folder, running any of
+From the repository root folder, run:

-# Install the core library only
+# Install the default environment

-poetry install
+pixi install

 Testing¶